-- Crypto Officers using the console enter their name and password to authenticate directly with the module. - Crypto Officers using SMC to issue SNMPv3 commands to the encryptor, use SNMPv3-based authentication to establish a secure connection / tunnel to the module.
+- Crypto Officers using the console enter their name and password to authenticate directly with the module. - Crypto Officers using SMC to issue SNMPv3 commands to the Encryptor, use SNMPv3-based authentication to establish a secure connection / tunnel to the module.
 Within the secure tunnel, SNMPv3 commands are individually authenticated to ensure Data Origin Authentication, and Data Integrity for all commands sent from SMC.
 Data Origin Authentication, based on the above names and passwords, ensures the authenticity of the identity of the user claiming to have sent the command. - Users (Network Users) using the module cryptographic algorithms and security functions over the Data Input and Output ports authenticate using certificates that have been generated and signed by the SMC.
 These Network Users exchange master and session keys using RSA public key certificates that have been generated and signed by a common SMC.

 Physical Maintenance is performed at the factory, as there are no services that require the cover to be removed in the field.
-The module should be zeroized by a Crypto Officer before the module is returned to the factory, either by command or by removing the network interface card.
+The module should be zeroized, using the erase command, by a Crypto Officer before the module is returned to the factory.